In the beginning

-The Fairfax sisters, Amy and Carrie, presented the Boy Scouts Association NSW Section with the Fairfax Challenge Banner, in memory of their father, Charles John Fairfax, while they continued to spend more time in England.
-Made of risk silk and gold, the banner depicted a Union Jack with the boy scout badge at its centre.
+The Fairfax sisters, Amy and Carrie, presented the Boy Scouts Association, New South Wales Section, with the Fairfax Challenge Banner, in memory of their father, Charles John Fairfax, while they continued to spend more time in England.
+Made of silk and gold, the banner depicted a Union Jack with the Boy Scout badge at its centre.
 Single patrols competed in January 1915, in ambulance, semaphore (a hand-held flag signalling system), knot tying, stave drill, Scout Law and uniform.
 A 1st Leichhardt patrol under Patrol Leader P. L. McDermott won the inaugural banner.

 In June 1916, after successful formations of Wolf Cub packs that were thought best to run in conjunction with the Boy Scouts, the NSW Boy Scouts Association’s Wolf Cub Section was officially founded.